learning-zone/javascript-basics/README.md

 }
 ```

-**Explanation:** We have been asked to do deep copy of object so What's basically it's mean ??.
-Let's understand in this way you have been given an object `personalDetail` this object contains some property which again a type of object here as you can see `address` is an object and `phoneNumber` in side an `address` is also an object.
+**Explanation:** We have been asked to do deep copy of object so What is basically It is mean ??.
+Let us understand in this way you have been given an object `personalDetail` this object contains some property which again a type of object here as you can see `address` is an object and `phoneNumber` in side an `address` is also an object.
 In simple term `personalDetail` is nested object(object inside object).
 So Here deep copy means we have to copy all the property of `personalDetail` object including nested object.

 ```javascript
 var personalDetail = {